- Building Resources

 In theory, every item (dollar) you add to a house should increase its value, or return, by the same amount.
 Or at least that's what many think.
 In reality, some items add more value than others, some less, some none.

 Print it out and study what items the appraiser looks at to compare your house with several other houses in your neighborhood that have sold "recently."
-They would be houses that are comparable to yours, that is, have almost the same land value, sq. footage, # of bedrooms, baths, etc. You will not see categories for countertops, quality of appliances, types of moldings, etc. But, if you add a bathroom, you not only add home value, you move up to a set of comparables that had higher resale.
+They would be houses that are comparable to yours, that is, have almost the same land value, sq. footage, # of bedrooms, baths, etc. You will not see categories for countertops, quality of appliances, types of moldings, etc.

 What I recommend for you to do is to create a cost estimate spreadsheet for your planed improvements, then hire an appraiser to give you the current value of your house and what the value will be with your planed improvements.
 This is called a "subject to completion" appraisal with an "as is" addendum.
 It will cost you about $300.
 Since your project is large, $300 is money well spent.
 This would be the most accurate way to do it.

 But, by acting as your own General Contractor, you should be able to save enough money to get more of what you want in improvements.
-Then, you would have a house with more "goodies" in it than any comparables.
+Then, you would have a house with more "goodies" in it than any comparable home.
 This would make it more desirable in tight real estate market should you decide to sell.

 At least as important as the added monetary value of kitchen remodeling is the fact that a newly remodeled kitchen is more likely to sell your house than virtually any other home improvement you can make when the selling competition is tough.
 The kitchen is the heart of the home for most people, and a welcoming, warm and modern kitchen is an overwhelming factor in the decision to buy one house over another.